-I’ve been professionally in IT for about 20 years, although my passion for technology extends further back than that.
+I’ve been professionally in IT for over 20 years, although my passion for technology extends further back than that.
 Growing up in the suburbs of Boston, I was the kid in the neighborhood who had a computer at home in an era when a computer was an uncommon luxury item.

 The Boston Museum of Science also whetted my appetite for technology by having the earliest models of microcomputers available for visitors.
 I spent literally hours playing those early computer games and learning BASIC programming.